MikeData/cmd-national-population-projections/README.md

 Use the jupyter notebook `Pop Projections Transform.ipynb` to splt this into the required datasets.

+## Important!

-## NOTE - you need to manually set the year for cross border rates within the notebook.
+You currently need to manually set the year for cross border rates within the notebook.
 It's within the last 'cell' of code.
-Mopdify the line `crossBorderRates["time"] = "2016"`
+Just modify the line `crossBorderRates["time"] = "2016"` accordingly.